 3.1.3 Aesthetics

 Showcase aesthetics will be an integral part of the display.
-The cases must not impinge or distract from the objects on displayThe frames should match the existing cases, so a site visit is essential.
+The cases must not impinge or distract from the objects on display.
+The frames should match the existing cases, so a site visit is essential.

 3.1.4 Rigidity